 The Bones Red Bearings have been the best selling longboard bearings in the US for years and for good reason.
 The Bones Red come pre-lubricated with Speed Cream racing lubricant and feature a rubber shield for less friction and easy cleaning.

 The inner track of the longboard bearings is made out of high strength nylon to make your longboard wheels spin faster.
 The Bones Red Bearings also come with spacers for only $2 dollars more.
-With spacers, the Bones Red Bearings features as the top of our best longboard bearings list.
+With spacers, the Bones Red Bearings is featured at the top of our best longboard bearings list.

 One advantage of all Bones Red bearings is that they come with a warranty.
 The warranty covers all damage to the bearings and offers free replacements.